tsunami416604/azure-docs.hu-hu/articles/app-service/web-sites-create-web-jobs.md

 when making changes in one don't forget the other two.
 -->

-1. Az a [Azure-portálon](https://portal.azure.com), navigáljon a **App Service** az App Service webalkalmazásba, API-alkalmazás vagy mobilalkalmazás oldalán.
+1. Az a [az Azure portal](https://portal.azure.com), lépjen a a **App Service-ben** az App Service-webalkalmazás, API-alkalmazást, vagy az lapján.

 2. Válassza ki **WebJobs**.